nlchung/nlchung/README.md

 ## About Me

 🌱 I’m constantly learning through pursuing passion projects!
-Currently, I'm working on a travel-related web app and getting familiar with TypeScript and React.
+Currently, I'm working on a collaborative trip planning web app to get familiar with TypeScript and React, and developing firmware for the remote control of an E-Skateboard!

 🔭 I’m in search of a software engineering co-op for Summer or Fall 2024